Parks and Gardens in Pleasant Prairie

 In addition to the community parks, scattered throughout the Village are several quaint neighborhood parks.
 If you’re a Village resident, or thinking about moving to Pleasant Prairie, be sure to check out the complete park listings to find one near you.

-Plan Your Next Event Today
+Consider a Park for Your Next Event

 Pleasant Prairie's parks and gardens are a natural fit for both relaxation and recreation.
 If you are seeking a place to host a picnic, get some exercise, birdwatch, practice photography, or simply enjoy a relaxing stroll, the parks of Pleasant Prairie are the place to be.